May 7, 2019 Monster Hunter: World has now sold more than 12 million units shipped.

-Update, August 26: Monster Hunter: World is now officially Capcom’s biggest-selling game ever, with 10 million copies sold worldwide.
+Monster Hunter: World has cemented its place as Capcom’s biggest-selling game ever.
+In a press release from the company released earlier today, it revealed that sales of the game since its launch in January 2018 have no surpassed 12 million.
 That includes digital sales since the game’s launch on Steam, which are estimated to account for at least 2 million copies sold.

 Monster Hunter: World was already an astronomical success almost as soon as it launched August 9.
 It quickly rose to the number four slot on Valve’s client by current player numbers, and cracked the top ten of Steam’s biggest concurrent player counts – ever.